ghgemmer/Halloween/README.md

 # General Info

 This project is for a prop controller and an animated prop for Halloween.
-The prop is a DIY with a female vampire head on an approx 4 foot Walgreen's skeleton body.
+The prop is a DIY project that uses as its starting point a female vampire head from TheHorrorDome.com,  on an approx 4 foot Walgreen's skeleton body.
+The goal was to make something scary with lots of life like movement as well as support interactive sessions with Trick-Or-Treaters.

 ![Vampire Skeleton Prop](https://lh3.googleusercontent.com/YBkBJRYkaQH4l9xcmWKxqAG6ErbyvQulsJTkRr2b1ErGfGhcUOvh1lRPo-QUS-nAmqhdzHbiDREHn_-BcJW9Qgi4246ccda2ZjnS99TuIXlLciGH-ZWaNsg4uAgQWoBGT0t_HVbNR4A=w2400)
 Figure: Vampire Skeleton Prop

+The following are videos of the prop in action:
 [Prop in Action 1](https://photos.app.goo.gl/6Uykd7iYnzz1tLBr7)
 [Prop in Action 2](https://photos.app.goo.gl/xCtqQATjuv2cuCW76)
 [Prop in Action with back movement](https://photos.app.goo.gl/L6dBzxXWFbU8m84k7)